0Badwa/DACHnews/README.md

 AI-curated news system built as a production-grade web application.

-This repository contains the full source code of a live system designed around deterministic ingestion, strict deduplication, Redis-first architecture, and background AI processing.
+This repository contains the full source code of a production-built and production-tested system designed around deterministic ingestion, strict deduplication, Redis-first architecture, and background AI processing.

 The code is shared for technical review and audit purposes.
 It is not intended as a demo, tutorial, or starter project.